 If there’s ever a group of people who deserve to be called unsung heroes, it has to be teachers.
 These individuals nurture and care for our kids every day, all while helping them learn the skills to be productive in school and life.
-With Teacher Appreciation Week on the horizon, you may be wondering how to say thank you to your kiddo’s teacher.
-Here are 12 compliments you and your kids can say to teachers.
+This week is Teacher Appreciation Week, so you may be wondering how to say thank you to your kiddo’s teacher.
+Here are 12 compliments you and your kids can give teachers.

 1. Thank you.
 Sometimes those two simple words are good enough.